chiubaca/notes/syz/betacap-taper-journal.md

 ---

 ## Check-in Notes

+### 2026-05-17 — Phase 3, Check-in (Week 4)
+- **Scalp state:** Hairline clear, no redness or flareups.
+Rest of scalp still flaky with dead skin.
+- **Comfort:** Feeling much more comfortable in skin overall.
+- **Adjuncts:** Coal tar 1–2×/week — helps a little but not fully controlling flakiness.
+- **Stability:** No new plaques, no thick scale, no significant itch.
+Criteria met for Phase 3 stability.
+- **Next dose:** 2026-05-18

 ### 2026-04-29 — Phase 3, Check-in (Day 8)
 - Scalp state: **stable**, still dandruffy but no redness or itch